robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 Arguments
 ^^^^^^^^^^

-There are three arguments in every cirrent_cli ini_custom call.
+There are three arguments in every cirrent_cli ini_custom call:

 1.	**type**

-	* This case-sensitive string must be one of event, measurement, attribute, or state, see below for accepted values
+	* This case-sensitive string must be one of event, measurement, attribute, or state, see below for accepted values.

 2.	**name**

-	* This case-sensitive string indicates your choice of name of the custom data field and will be displayed in CIRRENT™ Console, it must be no longer than 100 bytes
+	* This case-sensitive string indicates your choice of name of the custom data field and will be displayed in CIRRENT™ Console, it must be no longer than 100 bytes.

 3.	**value**

-	* The requirement for value depends on the data type you chose in the first argument, see the above table for accepted values for each corresponding data type
+	* The requirement for value depends on the data type you chose in the first argument, see the above table for accepted values for each corresponding data type.

 Return Values
 ^^^^^^^^^^^^^^